What is frequent urination?

 • Bladder scan: This is an ultrasound done on your bladder after you pass urine to see how much urine is left.

-• Cystoscopy: Using a lighted instrument, the doctor can take a closer look at the inside of the bladder and take tissue samples if necessary.
+• Cystoscopy: Using a lighted instrument, the doctor can look closer at the inside of the bladder and take tissue samples if necessary.

-• Urine test (urodynamic test): It involves a variety of tests that seek to see how the urinary system is working.
+• Urine test (urodynamic test): It involves a variety of tests that seek to see how the urinary system works.

 When to see a Doctor?